• Skip to primary navigation

 • Remove from the heat and stir in the vanilla extract until well combined.

-1 tsp (10 ml) vanilla extract
+1 teaspoon (10 ml) vanilla extract

 • Pour the hot strawberry glaze through a mesh strainer into the bowl with the fresh berries.
 Stir the fresh berries with the warm strawberry glaze until the berries are fully coated.
 Cool to room temperature or chill before using as a topping.